adreena/MultiAgentTennis/report.md

 There are 2 agents.

 * Number of agents: 2
-* State Space: each observes a state with length: 24
+* State Space: the observation space consists of 8 variables corresponding to the position and velocity of the ball and racket, each agent receives its own, local observation state with length 24
-* Action Space: Each action is a vector with 4 numbers, corresponding to torque applicable to two joints, values in action vector must be a number between -1 and 1
+* Action Space: 2 continuous actions are available, corresponding to movement toward (or away from) the net, and jumping, values in action vector must be a number between -1 and 1
-* Rewards: +0.1 for each step that the agent's hand is in the goal location
+* Rewards: if agents hit the ball over the net, they receive a reward of +0.1.
+And if they let a ball hit the ground or hit the ball out of bounds, they receives a reward of -0.01.
-* Goal: acheiving a high accumulated score per episode that is 0.5 average over window of 100 episodes
+* Goal: the goal of each agent is to keep the ball in play and acheiving a high accumulated score per episode that is 0.5 average over window of 100 episodes

 ## Background

 Recent implementation of “Deep Q Network” (DQN) algorithm has acheived a signficant progress in Reinforcement Learning, resulting in human level performance in playing Atari games.